 The identification of stable areas to extract random pixels or "stable samples" was based on a criterion of minimum temporal frequency aiming to ensure confidence to use them as training areas.
-Each pixel should be classified with the same LULC class for at least a minimum number of years within the period 2000-2019 or 1985-1999 to be considered as stable.
+Each pixel should be classified with the same LULC class for at least a minimum number of years within each sampling subperiod (1985-1994, 1995-2004, 2005-2014 and 2015-2022).
 The thresholds for some classes and each country and subregion were not the same.
-A layer of pixels with a stable classification along the 20 years was then generated by applying such thresholds.
-From the resulting layer of stable samples, a subset of 2,000 samples for each subregion were randomly generated for each class.
+A layer of pixels with a stable classification for each subperiod was then generated by applying such thresholds.
+From the resulting layer of stable samples, a subset of 2,000 samples for each subregion were randomly generated for each class for each year.
+It is important to clarify that not all of these samples were necessarily used in the classification process.